FelixOnline/v2/content/articles/2015-3-3-a-journey-into-the-seas-depths.md

 The last scene was somewhat perplexing, however, with Senta clutching a model ship and careering across the stage, sobbing.
 In the original story, she throws herself into the sea after the Dutchman as he sails away, thinking he was sparing her a terrible fate.
 That is the final act of devotion and her word was proven true; the Dutchman is thus released from his curse and the two ascend into the sky.
 Such a conclusion is the only suitably dramatic end to such a story, where despair is redeemed by a final act of devotion.
 A hapless and miserable Senta mourning her love at a model ship just does not quite cut it.

-At times brooding, at times light-hearted and at times heart-wrenching, the __Royal Opera House__’s _Der Fliegende Höllander_ is an epic journey across both rough and calm seas, with passionate voices drifting in the wind, carried along by majestic orchestral music.
+At times brooding, at times light-hearted and at times heart-wrenching, the Royal Opera House’s _Der Fliegende Höllander_ is an epic journey across both rough and calm seas, with passionate voices drifting in the wind, carried along by majestic orchestral music.

 _Der Fliegende Holländer was on at the Royal Opera House 5th - 24th February_